turbulenz/turbulenz_engine/docs/source/jslibrary_api/particlesynchronizer_api.rst

     });

 ``fixedTimeStep`` (Optional)
-    A fixed time step to use for particle system updates, if unspecified then a variable time step will be used instead based on elapsed time.
+    A fixed time step in seconds to use for particle system updates, if unspecified then a variable time step will be used instead based on elapsed time.

 ``maxSubSteps`` (Optional)
     Default value `3`.
 The maximum amount of particle system updates to perform in any synchronization when using a fixed time step.If the number of fixed time steps required exceeds this amount, then the synchronizer will move to a variable time step for that synchronization event, performing exactly `maxSubSteps` updates.